olgarojasv2/Web-Scraping-/README.md

 ## Rijksmuseum Open Data Policy

-The following information is being extracted from this link : https://www.rijksmuseum.nl/en/research/conduct-research/data/policy

 Our collection is for everyone.
 That’s why the Rijksmuseum makes its digitised collections and metadata available in the highest quality.
 And we don’t ask for anything in return.

 ### Public domain